-Lead has been determined to be a significant health hazard if ingested, especially by children.
+Lead in water has been determined to be a significant health hazard if ingested, especially by children.
 Lead damages the brain and nervous system, adversely affects behavior and learning, slows growth, and causes problems related to hearing, pregnancy, high blood pressure, the nervous system, memory and concentration.

 The transfer of lead into water is determined primarily by exposure, which is the length of time that water is in contact with lead.
 Two other factors that affect the transfer are water temperature (hot water dissolves lead quicker than cold water) and water acidity (“soft” water is slightly corrosive and reacts with lead).

 The only way to find out whether or not this substance in the homes water is to have it tested by an approved laboratory.
 If there is evidence of lead in the system, consider having your home’s water tested for lead.
 If the house has a water filter, check to see if it is certified to remove lead.

 For more information on lead in drinking water, call the Environmental Protection Agency’s Safe Drinking Water Hotline at 800-462-4791, or visit the website of the EPA Office of Water at www.nachi.org/go/epasafewater

 Home Run Inspections, LLC

 Serving the Oklahoma City metro and surrounding areas including Edmond, Yukon, Piedmont, Bethany, El Reno, Tuttle, Mustang, Moore, Norman, Midwest City, Del City, Choctaw, McCloud, Shawnee, Harrah, Newalla, Jones, and more.